simonmichael/hledger_site/dev/Developer-workflows.md

     ghcid -c 'make ghci' -T ':main -f a.j bal --budget -N'

+### Use --file-watch for watching stack

+stack's --file-watch flag will re-run build/test/bench when source files or package.yaml/cabal files change.
+Eg:

+    stack test hledger --file-watch

+If you find that adding --fast makes this any faster, please update this.

-### Use entr for rapid feedback from arbitrary commands
+### Use entr for watching arbitrary commands

 [entr](http://entrproject.org/) is the most robust cross-platform tool for watching files and running a command when they change.
 Note its first argument must be an executable program, to run a shell command or multiple commands use `bash -c "..."`.